-The City of San Angelo will soon begin its yearly program of street maintenance.
+The City of San Angelo on Aug.
+30 will begin its yearly program of street maintenance.
+The project should last about three weeks.

-The project’s start date will depend upon the contractor’s availability.
-The work will take about three weeks and will conclude in August.
 Streets in the Fairview addition, Santa Rita and in the University and College Hills areas will be treated, as will Twin Mountain Drive.
-For maps of the streets to be sealcoated, see the right-hand side of the Street & Bridge page.
+Maps are posted on the right-hand side of this page.

 Cars parked on the streets being sealcoated could be subject to towing.

 “We will alert homeowners beforehand,” City Engineer Russell Pehl said.
 “We desperately need their cooperation in keeping vehicles from being parked on the streets.
 We need these roadways cleared to ensure maximum effectiveness of this maintenance program.”

 Sealcoating is not to be confused with resurfacing a roadway.
 Sealcoating is a preventative measure.
 It involves applying a thin layer of asphalt and rock to a street’s surface.
 That prevents moisture from seeping into the asphalt and damaging the roadway’s base.
 The process extends the life of a street’s surface.

 The City Council awarded Ronald R. Wagner & Co. of Kendalia, Texas, a $2.4 million contract to perform the sealcoat work, as it has the last two years.
 The sealcoating of selected streets throughout the city represents the third year of an eight-year cycle to maintain every city roadway in San Angelo.